mtmse/deprecated-dotify-cli/docs/README.md

 For details, see the complete list of supported embossers by typing the following command:
   `dotify list embossers`

-### Translator Limitations ###
-Formatting with hyphenation is supported for over 50 languages.
-Unfortunately, only Swedish _braille_ is supported when using the following command:
-`dotify convert`

 ## 2 Installation ##
 You can download a ready-to-run binary variant of this library from